mahaloz/mahaloz.re/_posts/2023-02-25-pwnagent-netgear.md

 I also demoed the LAN-side exploit of this bug at [CactusCon 2023](https://youtu.be/-J8fGMt6UmE?t=23304) if you just want to watch a video :).
 Alright, let's get down to what this powerful bug is...

 ## The Bug
-This bug was initially discovered by [@clasm](https://twitter.com/cl4sm), then reversed by me, and assisted by the rest of T0 team.
+This bug was initially discovered by my teammate [@clasm](https://twitter.com/cl4sm), then reversed by me, and assisted by the rest of T0 team.
 For the rest of this blog, we will only reference the layout of the RAX30 firmware, as things may be slightly different in each model.
-The bug exists in a nonchalant binary in `/bin` called `puhttpsniff`.
+The bug exists in a nonchalant binary in `/bin/` called `puhttpsniff`.

 The `puhttpsniff` binary is responsible for logging tcp traffic on port 80.
 It will **only** log traffic that is leaving a local IP.
 This means the only traffic that gets recorded will be from devices already on the router.